 - dump trucks to haul away earth and bring in gravel

 - a crane if you are getting a fiberglass pool

 - skid steer to backfill and smooth, contour and grade your yard for correct drainage

-For example, if the crane can’t drive to your back yard with the pool, we may have to get a crane that’s large enough to lift the pool over the top of your home.
+For example, if the crane can’t drive to your backyard with the pool, we may have to get a crane that’s large enough to lift the pool over the top of your home.
 A skid steer is the smallest, most nimble machine we use, so if the dump trucks can’t make it into your backyard, they will dump the gravel (usually in your front driveway) for us to carry to the backyard one scoop at a time with the skid steer.
 This increases the time it takes to install your pool and the degree of difficulty.
-Our skid steer has rubber tracks on it versus metal tracks, so it won’t mar your drive by running over it.
+Our skid steer has rubber tracks versus metal tracks, so it won’t mar your drive by running over it.

 If you have a water sprinkler system in your yard, you will want to contact the company that services it for you and have it capped before we begin digging for your new pool.
-If we hit uncapped lines and have to repair them, it can really throw the timing of your pool installation off and cost you some unexpected charges.
+If we hit uncapped lines and have to repair them, it can throw the timing of your pool installation off and cost you some unexpected charges.

-If you have a septic system, you’ll need to show us where the service line, the tank, and your lateral field are.
+If you have a septic system, you’ll need to show us where the service line, the tank, and the lateral field are.
 Not sure?
 Call Environmental Services in your county.
 They often have a drawing on file that can help us determine where those things are.

 We can install a new septic system if the existing system is in the way of your new pool.
 Those 20 years of homebuilding skills Tony has come in very handy!!

 Turning your backyard into the center of your home with a fiberglass pool is super rewarding in terms of family time spent together, relaxing, and even getting more fit.
 However, this will be a challenging project for you to stomach if you are a person who takes great pride in perfect grass.
 We ask for you to keep the end goal in mind and bear with us during the whole “destroying part.”
 Your new pool will be worth it!